Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models: Experimental Results

-\item \textbf{General Purpose NER}: Stanford NER and OpenNLP Name Finder.
-Stanford NER learns a linear chain Conditional Random Field (CRF) sequence model \cite{finkel2005incorporating}, while OpenNLP uses the maximum entropy (ME) framework \cite{bender2003maximum}.
+\item \textbf{General Purpose NER}: Stanford NER (SNER) and OpenNLP Name Finder.
+SNER learns a linear chain Conditional Random Field (CRF) sequence model \cite{finkel2005incorporating}, while OpenNLP uses the maximum entropy (ME) framework \cite{bender2003maximum}.
 We trained both tools interchangeably on our annotated datasets in addition to all the data from W-NUT '16\footnote{\url{http://noisy-text.github.io/2016}} while retaining the annotations and unifying the classes we consider as locations (i.e., geo-loc, company, facility) into one type.
-We used LNEx-OSM gazetteer's features while training Stanford NER.
+We used LNEx-OSM gazetteer's features while training SNER.
 Additionally, we used DBpedia Spotlight \cite{mendes2011dbpedia}.

 \item \textbf{Twitter NLP}: OSU Twitter NLP \cite{ritter2011named} and TwitIE-Gate \cite{bontcheva2013twitie}.
 Both are pipelined systems of POS-tagging followed by NER.
 TwitIE-GATE also supports normalization, gazetteer lookup, and regular expression-based tagging.
 For fair comparison, we also augmented them with LNEx OSM gazetteers.